Stephen D. Cox

+Stephen D. Cox (January 12, 1948 – September 6, 2024) was an author, literature and humanities professor, and libertarian commentator.

-Stephen D. Cox (born January 12, 1948) is the editor of Liberty magazine, an American online libertarian and classical liberal review.
-He is also an emeritus professor of literature at the University of California, San Diego and author of several non-fiction books.
+He was the editor of Liberty magazine, an American online libertarian and classical liberal review.
+Cox was a longtime professor of literature at the University of California, San Diego, and the author of several non-fiction books.

 Career

 After receiving his PhD from the University of California, Los Angeles, Cox joined the faculty of UC San Diego in 1976.

 He was an associate editor of Liberty when the magazine began publishing in 1987.
 He was named as senior editor as of the March 1989 issue.
 Cox took over as editor-in-chief of the publication following the death of its founder and longtime editor and publisher, R. W. Bradford, in December 2005.
-In addition to editing duties, he writes articles and commentary for the magazine.
-This includes his monthly "WordWatch" column, in which he comments on how language and semantics influence culture and political discourse.
+In addition to editing duties, he wrote articles and commentary for the magazine.
+This included his monthly "WordWatch" column, in which he commented on how language and semantics influence culture and political discourse.